North Bay Indigenous Hub -Employment Opportunity

-- Knowledge of Indigenous wellness and priorities.
+- Knowledge of community-based children’s programs and services.

 - Knowledge of and ability to implement “How Does Learning Happen?”
 Ontario’s Pedagogy for the Early Years.

-- Knowledge of standardized assessment tools and their applications that most appropriately address current First Nation Early Childhood Development
+- Knowledge of standardized assessment tools and their applications that most appropriately address current First Nation Early Childhood Development.

 - Excellent facilitation and coordination skills for groups.

 - Experience and/or understanding of the benefits of sensory interventions.

 - Skills in program design, development, implementation and evaluation design and measurement which integrates western and traditional practice or approaches.

 - Ability to create and implement both virtual and in person programming.

 - Ability to identify and implement quality assurance measures to ensure effective service delivery.